astronomer/airflow-guides/guides/astro-python-sdk-etl.md

 In this guide, we’ll demonstrate how you can use the Astro Python SDK functions for ETL use cases.
 The resulting DAGs will be easier to write and read, and require less code.

+## Assumed knowledge

+To get the most out of this guide, you should have knowledge of:

+- Airflow decorators.
+See our [Introduction to Airflow Decorators guide](https://www.astronomer.io/guides/airflow-decorators/).

-## Astro Python SDK ETL Functionality
+## Astro Python SDK ETL functionality

 The Astro Python SDK makes implementing ETL use cases easier by allowing you to seamlessly transition between Python and SQL for each step in your process.
 Details like creating dataframes, storing intermediate results, passing context and data between tasks, and creating Airflow task dependencies are all managed automatically.
 This means that you can focus solely on writing execution logic in whichever language you need without having to worry about Airflow orchestration logic.

 More specifically, the Astro Python SDK has the following functions that are helpful when implementing an ETL framework (for a full list of functions and documentation, check out the [Readme](https://github.com/astronomer/astro-sdk)):

-- `load_file`: If the data you’re starting with is in CSV or parquet files (stored locally or on S3 or GCS), you can use this function to load it into your database.
+- `load_file`: If the data you’re starting with is in CSV, JSON, or parquet files (stored locally or on S3 or GCS), you can use this function to load it into your database.
 - `transform`: This function allows you to transform your data with a SQL query.
 It uses a `SELECT` statement that you define to automatically store your results in a new table.
-By default, the `output_table` is placed in a `tmp_astro` schema and is given a unique name each time the DAG runs, but you can overwrite this behavior by defining a specific `output_table` in your function.
+By default, the `output_table` is given a unique name each time the DAG runs, but you can overwrite this behavior by defining a specific `output_table` in your function.
 You can then pass the results of the `transform` downstream to the next task as if it were a native Python object.
 - `dataframe`: Similar to `transform` for SQL, the `dataframe` function allows you to implement a transformation on your data using Python.
 You can easily store the results of the `dataframe` function in your database by specifying an `output_table`, which is useful if you want to switch back to SQL in the next step or load your final results to your database.

-In the next section, we’ll show a practical example implementing these functions.
+- `append`: This function allows you to take resulting data from another function and append it to an existing table in your database.
+It is particularly useful in ETL scenarios and when dealing with reporting data.

+## Getting started with the Astro Python SDK

+To use the Astro Python SDK for our ETL example, you must complete a couple of setup steps:

+1. Add the `astro-sdk-python` Python package to your Airflow environment.
+Astro CLI users can add the package to your `requirements.txt` file.
+2. Set the following environment variables:
+    ```text
+    export AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True
+    export AIRFLOW__ASTRO_SDK__SQL_SCHEMA=<snowflake_schema>
+    ```
+    If you are using the Astro CLI, you can add these variables to your `.env` file for local development.

+    The `AIRFLOW__ASTRO_SDK__SQL_SCHEMA` variable should be the schema you want to store all intermediary tables in.

+For more details on getting started, see the [Astro Python SDK tutorial](https://github.com/astronomer/astro-sdk/blob/main/docs/getting-started/GETTING_STARTED.md).

-## Example ETL Implementation
+## Example ETL implementation

 To show the Astro Python SDK in action, we’ll start with a simple ETL use case.
 In this first scenario, we need to load data from two CSVs in S3 into Snowflake.
-Then, we need to combine the data and perform some transformations before loading it into a results table.
+Then we need to combine the data and perform some transformations before loading it into a results table.
 First we'll show how to implement this using built-in Airflow features, and then we'll show how the Astro Python SDK can make it easier.

 ### The DAG before the Astro Python SDK